-Nutrient removal data, which in some circumstances can be used as baseline data, has been obtained from various literature sources (References) and other public domain data providers.
+Nutrient removal data, which in some circumstances can be used as baseline data, has been obtained from various literature sources (see references provided in Section 5) and other public domain data providers.
 The data compiled within this study is relevant to the catchments.
 At this stage of the project the mitigation measures are high level and have not been assigned to specific sites.